inex/ixp-manager-docs-md/docs/usage/authentication.md

 If a user without 2fa enabled tries to login from a privilege category that has been configured to enforce 2fa, they will be required to configure 2fa immediately before being granted access to IXP Manager.

+From v7.0, 2fa is enforced for all users by default.

 ### Lifetime

 A user will not be asked to revalidate their 2fa code during the lifetime of a standard browser session or *remember me* session (see above).